Bullcroft Colliery: Accidents

+Post-mine land use

 The 76 acre of land that the colliery occupied above ground is now used as a community parkland.
 There was a proposal in 2013 to sift the spoil for usable coal.
 However, the price of coal fell soon afterwards and the plan was abandoned.
 The local community want the area to be landscaped and the spoil tip removed as has happened at other neighbouring collieries such as Askern, Bentley and Brodsworth.